oscar-bender-stone/honors-thesis/source/2_foundations.typ

       $"if" | "join" | "meet" | "Imp" | "A"$
   - *Terms* are defined recursively:
   - We add useful notation, where $X, Y, F, G$ are terms:
+    // TODO: determine best way to organize these axioms!
+    // Maybe refer to appendix for *full* list and proofs?
     // TODO: determine if period should be outside or inside equation
     - $"id" equiv I equiv S K K$
     - $"swap" equiv C equiv S B B S$.